ombori/grid-docs/console/releasenotes/README.md

 The [Ombori Grid Console](https://console.omborigrid.com) receives updates frequently.
 This page contains all the console changes that were deployed in production recently.

 ## 2024-04-19
 Changes around permissions are UI only.
-The APIs already blocked these operations based on the permissions associated to the user role.
+The APIs already allow or block these operations based on the permissions associated to the user role.

 ### Installations
 - hide save button for users with no installation update permission (i.e. viewer role) in installation's global, space, and device settings pages